2026 West Central Youth Baseball League Rules

 -

-Major division pitchers may pitch eight innings per week, Sunday through Saturday, and these innings may be consecutive in a single game.
+Major division pitchers may pitch eight innings per week, Sunday thru Saturday, and these innings may be consecutive in a single game.
 This includes makeup games in the week played.

 -